Oakwood Preschool Handbook

 Emergency Illness and Injury Procedures

 A school nurse or clinic nurse is on duty in the clinic and at least one staff member is trained in first aid and CPR as taught by the American Red Cross at each site.
-CPR classes are renewed every year and first aid classes are renewed every three (3) years according to policy.
+CPR classes are renewed every two year and first aid classes are renewed every three (3) years according to policy.
 In an event of an emergency, staff will:

 - Contact the School Nurse